 The atmosphere consists of various gases and particles, which we need for various purposes.
 Oxygen is one of the most crucial things on the earth which determines the survival of living things.
 Other than that carbon dioxide is also important for the survival due to its importance in photosynthesis.
 Except for these natural phenomena, people developed methods to make use of air to fulfil their various needs.

-Compressed air is the air consisting of oxygen, nitrogen, carbon dioxide and all the other gases in the atmosphere.
-This air is at a higher pressure than the normal atmospheric pressure.
-It has high usages, mainly in producing energy.
+Compressed air is the air that is under pressure, consisting of oxygen, nitrogen, carbon dioxide and all the other gases in the atmosphere.
+Further, this air is at a higher pressure than the normal atmospheric pressure.
+It has many usages, mainly in producing energy.
 However, it is more expensive than the other energy producing resources like electricity, water and natural gas.
-Compressed air can be used as energy storage.
-When air is compressed a lot of heat is generated, and the air becomes warmer after the compression.
-Decompression of air requires heat.
-Therefore, the heat generated during the compression can be stored and used later during decompression.
-Further, compressed air is used for vehicles, railway braking systems, diesel engine cranking, cleaning electronic devices, air tools, etc. Compressed air tanks are expensive, and they need an advanced regulator to maintain a constant flow of the same-pressured air.

-• Carbon dioxide tanks are easy to find and doesn’t need advanced regulators like compressed air tanks do.
+Moreover, Compressed air is more expensive than carbon dioxide.
+As another important difference between compressed air and CO2, the Carbon dioxide tanks are easy to find and doesn’t need advanced regulators like compressed air tanks do.

 The below infographic gives more information on the difference between compressed air and CO2.

 Summary – Compressed Air vs CO2